Aloe Vera and Handy Herbs

 inside my tattered copy of Back to Eden by Jethro Kloss

 The more I read in it the more enthused I became.
-This Jethro Kloss, though he was born April 27, 1863, (before my beloved Grosz'mama in 1896, making him about 85 years older than me), showed a lot of wisdom and knowledge.
+Jethro Kloss, though he was born April 27, 1863, (before my beloved Grosz'mama in 1896, making him about 85 years older than me), showed a lot of wisdom and knowledge.
 I was impressed.
 I began to try out the herbal remedies he suggested, and discovering they helped!

 In this book, his daughter Promise tells about her father's life and gives a biography, and in the next preface, Jethro himself tells how he came into this lifestyle.

 Promise Kloss Moffett describes how her father was born the ninth in a pioneering family of eleven children.
 The family lived a healthy, wholesome life in the midst of native Indian country.
-They g athered their food and medicines from the land around them, just as the Indians did, though of course, they farmed too.
+They gathered their food and medicines from the land around them, just as the Indians did, though of course, they farmed too.
 They were a devote Christian family (later I learned they were Seventh Day Adventists), and as a young man, Jethro headed to Florida to work in the orange groves, and later on to Nebraska to get an education at Deland.
 From there he went on to Battle Creek in Michigan.

-It was there in Battle Creek, that Jethro worked in the world-famous sanitarium.
+It was in Battle Creek, that Jethro Koss worked in the world-famous sanitarium.
 He learned much about the dangers of drugs, and how to care for the sick.
 By this time he was a licensed minister.
 It was also there that he met and married Miss Carrie Stilson.
 Carrie had trained as a Bible worker and had taught school.
 They were married on March 5, 1900.

 In my research, I've discovered that Battle Creek was a very Adventist area.
 Many moved to that area.
 Ellen G. White, their prophetess sent young men to go get medical training to give some of her better health ideas credence.
 One of them was John Harvey Kellogg, who set up the sanitarium and even invented that name.
 It became an important center, and many famous people came to get treated in that facility.
 Dr. Kellogg and his younger brother Will discovered the making of corn flakes by accident, while trying to provide patients with good breakfast foods.
 Will became the manager and then the owner of the large and successful Kellogg's company.
 At one time there were 40 such breakfast companies in Battle Creek, all competing vigorously for the best market share.